-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit monensin sodium D > 0.01 to ≤ 0.1 mg/m3 Notes: Occupational exposure banding is a process of assigning chemical potency and the adverse health outcomes associated with exposure data (OEB), which corresponds to a range of exposure concentration. re.
-The output of this process is an occupational exposure
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit monensin sodium D $> 0.01 \text{ to} \le 0.1 \text{ mg/m}^3$ Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.